alura/techguide/_data/downloadFiles/EN_US/front-end.md

    - Creating APIs using GraphQL libraries and frameworks
 - [ ] **Apollo Client**:
    - Apollo Client is a comprehensive state management library for JavaScript that enables you to manage both local and remote data with GraphQL.
-## Habilidade Auxiliar: Infrastructure and Back-end
+## Additional Skill: Infrastructureand Back-end
 - [ ] **Git & GitHub - Fundamentals**:
    - Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
    - GitHub is a hosting service for software development and version control using Git.